 - Hold reusable nappy liners in the toilet and flush the loo, which should spray most of the poo off.
 I use a silicone oven mitt to hold the liner and scrape off any last stubborn bits.

 - Have a bidet sprayer installed into your toilet and spray the poop off.
 Bidet or ablutionary showers are popular across Europe, the US and predominantly Muslim countries but less so in the UK.
 It’s important to know that the laws surrounding water flow in the UK are different to the continent.
-Your house insurance or rental agreement may be compromised by an incorrectly fitted shower due to the possibility of water contamination.
-I therefore recommend consulting a professional plumber and not attempting to install one yourself (unless you happen to be that professional plumber obviously!)
+Your house insurance or rental agreement may be compromised by an incorrectly fitted bidet spray.
+This is due to the possibility of water contamination.
+Consult a professional plumber rather than try o install one yourself (unless you happen to be a plumber obviously!)

 What setting do you use to wash cloth diapers?

 Use a setting that will run for at least two hours and is NOT and eco or water saving setting.
-This might seem counterintuitive since we’re partly using cloth nappies to be more environmentally friendly, but eco settings don’t distribute sufficient water to properly clean them.
+This might seem counterintuitive since we’re partly using cloth nappies to be more environmentally friendly.
+However eco settings don’t distribute sufficient water to properly clean them.
 I personally add an extra rinse to my cycle as well to help prevent detergent build-up.

 What temperature do you wash cloth nappies in?

 Most types of cloth nappies recommend a 40-60° wash as the best temperature to wash cloth diapers in.
-If you choose non-bio washing powder it is advisable to go for a 60° when you wash cloth diapers with poop.
+If you choose non-bio washing powder, go for a 60° when you wash cloth diapers with poop.
+For non-PUL elements such as inserts, you can wash them up to 95° of you need to sort out stinks and stains.

 What is the best detergent for cloth nappies?